traitecoevo/plant/doc/design.md

 for consistency with `Patch`, but I think `add_seeds` is possibly clearer.

+### Disturbance

+Patches have a disturbance regime.
+The model that the original (EBT) version uses can be solved analytically, so we can tell when a patch is created at what point it will suffer disturbance.

+When should this happen?
+Perhaps we should do `step_deterministic` / check if we've passed death time / `step_stochastic`.
+This way we will definitely complete a step (deterministic) but not produce seeds.
+This approach very slightly increases the rate of disturbance.

+A more exact approach would be to have the system "know" about what times are special.
+Then we just refuse to run past that time.
+This would require another set of bookkeeping at the level of Metapopulation, but we will need this (somewhere) for the EBT version, too.

+Then, when we step the Patch, we should check about disturbance.
+On the other hand, we might want the Metacommunity to decide when the patches get disturbed, so I'm not totally sure about the long term plan here.

 ## Metacommunity

 A metacommunity is comoposed of multiple patches.